KianEbtekari0/Golden-coffee/README.md

 </h3>

 <h4 align="center">
-  a coffee shop application where customers can browse the menu, place orders.
+  a coffee shop application where customers can browse the menu and place orders.
 </h4>

 <p align="center">